otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing-code-coverage/README.md

 ### Task 10 — Enable Coverage _(Easy)_

 1. Install `c8` and create a `.c8rc` configuration file
-2. Add a `coverage` script to `package.json`
+2. Add a `test:coverage` script to `package.json`
-3. Run `npm run coverage` and take note of your starting percentages
+3. Run `npm run test:coverage` and take note of your starting percentages
 4. Identify the two lowest-covered files in the report
 5. Write at least one additional test for each to improve their coverage